Sr-0w/OpenCore-X570Gaming-E-Gtx1080/README.md

+This README provides a detailed guide on setting up a Hackintosh system with specific hardware configurations using OpenCore.
+Before proceeding, especially if you are new to Hackintosh or the OpenCore bootloader, it's crucial to familiarize yourself with the official [OpenCore Documentation](https://dortania.github.io/OpenCore-Install-Guide/).
+This guide will give you an overview of the setup process, but the OpenCore docs will provide a deep dive into each step.

 <p align="center"><img src="https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Logos/OpenCore_with_text_Small.png" width="200" height="48" /></p>

 # EFI Ryzentosh • Asus ROG STRIX X570 Gaming-E • AMD Ryzen 7 3700X 8-Core • Nvidia ROG Strix GTX 1080 8GB

-Ventura install with Zen Series CPU and Asus ROG STRIX X570-E GAMING motherboard
+This guide focuses on setting up the Ventura macOS version on a system powered by the Zen Series CPU and Asus ROG STRIX X570-E GAMING motherboard

 <p align="center"><img src="https://i.imgur.com/dAdnQ3X.png" />

 ---

-### Hardware - Hackintosh Config
+### Hardware Configuration for Hackintosh Setup

 |       Type       | Item                                   |
 |:----------------:|----------------------------------------|